The weather will change again starting today and throughout the weekend

 Friday: first changes

-Friday morning will still be very calm and sunny, although there will be morning fog and low clouds, with more cloud cover developing along the Costa Brava.
+Friday morning will still be very calm and sunny in many areas, although there will be morning fog and low clouds.
+Cloud cover will increase along the Costa Brava, bringing the first showers or light rain.
 During the afternoon, an approaching front will bring increased cloud cover, with overcast skies towards the northeast, where scattered showers will reappear.
-The snow level will be around 2,000 meters, and temperatures will be similar or slightly lower, especially the minimums.
+The snow level will be around 2,000 meters, and temperatures will be similar or slightly lower, especially the minimums, with a chilly morning and many maximums between 12 and 17 degrees Celsius.

 Busy and colder weekend